atrishmanm/PulseCredit/README.md

-# ViteCredit
+# PulseCredit

-ViteCredit is a personalized health intelligence platform that combines daily behavior scoring, long-term lifetime scoring, AI-powered food analysis, and Firebase-backed sync to help users track and improve lifestyle health trends.
+PulseCredit is a personalized health intelligence platform that combines daily behavior scoring, long-term lifetime scoring, AI-powered food analysis, and Firebase-backed sync to help users track and improve lifestyle health trends.

 ## What It Includes